ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

  * Go to https://arctos.database.museum/
  * From the Arctos main menu select [Search > Agents](https://arctos.database.museum/agents.cfm)
  * Search for the name of the user.
 If not found, you must create the Agent (see [How to create an Agent](https://handbook.arctosdb.org/how_to/How-to-Create-Agents.html)) and return to this process
- * Select the correct agent from the list, the agent record will pop up on the right side of the screen
- * In the Agent Names box of the Agent record, select the name type “login” and enter the user’s username
- * Select “Save All Changes” at the bottom of the screen
- * You may now exit the Agent's record, your changes have been saved

 ---